conormcafee/nobel-cafe/src/data/jobs/positions-available.md

 ---
 title: Floor Staff
-intro: We currently have an open positions.
-If you're looking to join an excellent, motivated team with great experience then read more below
+intro: If you're looking to join an excellent, motivated team with great experience then read more below
 path: "/jobs/positions-available"
 jobTitle: Positions Available
 ---